flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 ## Anti-piracy / Region Lock

-Like any other optical media, to fetch data from a CD, a laser beam is used to read the **pits** (zeroes) and **lands** (ones) from the track of the disc.
+As you may know, to fetch data from a CD, a laser beam is used to detect the **pits** and **lands** from the track of the disc.

 Now, conventional discs are not 100% flat and they often have tiny fluctuations in their tracks.
 These *defects* are completely unnoticeable while reading the data since lasers can automatically calibrate themselves as they read.

 This is what Sony based their copy protection on: The Sub-CPU will allow reading discs whose Table of Contents (TOC) are engraved using a defined frequency informally known as **Wobble Groove**, which is only applied during mastering and cannot be replicated through conventional burners.
-The TOC is found in the inner section of the CD (called 'Lead-In' area) and instructs the laser on how to navigate throughout the disc [@copy_protection-kalymos], it's repeated many times as a fault-tolerance mechanism.
+The TOC is found in the inner section of the CD (called 'Lead-In' area) and instructs the laser on how to navigate throughout the disc [@copy_protection-kalymos].
+Moreover, it's repeated many times as a fault-tolerance mechanism.

 Within the PS1 game's TOC, one of the following character strings is embedded: